BilaliSaleyInusah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty is used to an empty file call hello
-5-execute is used to add execute permission to the owner of the file hello 6-multiple_permissions is used to add multiple permission to hello file
+5-execute is used to add execute permission to the owner of the file hello 6-multiple_permissions is used to add multiple permission to hello file 7-everybody is use to give execution permission to evrybody